LakeinLove/Mage-The-Awakening/Magic/Spells/Initiate/Remote Control.md

 Should the action require a Skill roll, treat the spell’s Potency as its successes.

-**+1 Reach:** The subject can perform more complex tasks while controlling the object, including extended actions or maintaining continuous control of the object as long as the spell’s Duration lasts.
+**+1 [[Reach]]:** The subject can perform more complex tasks while controlling the object, including extended actions or maintaining continuous control of the object as long as the spell’s Duration lasts.